-The big challenge of trekking in Nepal compared to the other locations we visit is that the treks are generally much longer.
+The big challenge of trekking in the Himalaya compared to the other locations we visit is that the treks are generally much longer.
 And even with rest days, 12 days of walking puts a lot of pressure on the body.

 On most ascent days the amount of hiking you can do will be limited by the speed at which you can ascend safely and this often means no more than 5-6 hours trekking.
 Days descending tend to be longer in terms of miles but of course by this stage you should be getting much stronger anyway.